 Thankfully, installing a concrete hardscape doesn’t break the bank.
 In general concrete costs around $7-$10 per square foot while paving stones cost around $13-16 per square foot.

 Cons of Concrete

 1- Concrete can split and crack.
 While concrete is in good condition, it is easy to maintain.
-However, when concrete is exposed to freezing and thawing ground, it can begin to crack.
+However, when the ground starts to freeze and thaw, concrete can begin to crack.

 2- Wet concrete can be slippery.
 If you are using concrete in an area with lots of foot traffic, beware.